 Are you getting enough vitamin D?
-This important nutrient is more vital than ever during this double flu season, so I’m exploring 7 ways to boost our vitamin D levels (with lots of yummy recipe suggestions, of course.)
+This important nutrient is more vital than ever during this flu season, so I’m exploring 7 ways to boost our vitamin D levels (with lots of yummy recipe suggestions, of course.)

 Vitamin D (the ‘sunshine’ vitamin)

+Why boost vitamin D?
 Research confirms that vitamin D is essential for healthy bones, but also may help fight many diseases like cancer, diabetes and multiple sclerosis.
 Vitamin D also promotes healthy immune, brain and nervous systems.

-Can Vitamin D help you fight COVID-19?
+Can Vitamin D help you fight colds and flu?

 Vitamin D is an important nutrient that’s in the news right now because research shows it plays a vital role in helping us fight off viruses and bacteria.
 And it’s one of the most common of all the vitamin deficiencies, so it pays to pay attention to your D levels now more than ever.